’90 Day Fiance’ Danielle Mullins Accuses Mohammed Jbali Of Scamming Fans

 “When I questioned Mohamed, he was emotionally abusive and cruel to me.
 Mohamed again was back to his verbal abuse of me and withholding affection and physical touch.”

 Mohamed Jbali, however, refuted Danielle Jbali’s claims, saying that his estranged wife was full of lies.
-He added that he tried to give their marriage many chances but Danielle gave him reasons to believe that if he stayed in the relationship any longer, it would cause him “mental and physical harm.”
+He added that he tried to give their marriage many chances, but Danielle gave him reasons to believe that if he stayed in the relationship any longer, it would cause him “mental and physical harm.”

-Mohamed has called the cops on Danielle accusing her of of stealing money, throwing his clothes outside, and even opening a DirecTV account in his name.
+Mohamed has called the cops on Danielle accusing her of stealing money, throwing his clothes outside, and even opening a DirecTV account in his name.

 An insider close to the couple previously told Radar Online that Danielle might not be as innocent as she seems.
-After Danielle accused Mohamed of having an affair with his friend Luisa, sources revealed that the 90 Day Fiance star also saw people behind her husband’s back.
+After Danielle had accused Mohamed of having an affair with his friend Luisa, sources revealed that the 90 Day Fiance star also saw people behind her husband’s back.

 “Mohamed is not the one who cheated Danielle did.
 She was dating two married men at the same time!” the source said.